marcottelab/2D_projection_clustering/README.md

 # 2D Projection clustering

 For 3D particle reconstruction, we cluster the particle's 2D projections in different orientations.
-Here we experiment with different image embedding methods using image2vec and subsequently cluster the embeddings using different clustering algorithms.
+We provide functionality to use one or more of 7 image embedding methods and 10 similarity graph node embeddings to represent the 2D projections and subsequently cluster the embeddings using 4 clustering algorithms and 8 graph clustering methods.

+### Image embedding methods:
+Unsupervised: AlexNet, VGG-11, DenseNet, ResNet-18, EfficientNet-B1, and EfficientNet-B7
+Supervised: Siamese neural network fine-tuning ResNet-50

+### Graph node embedding methods:
+Node2Vec, Metapath2Vec, GraphWave, Watch Your Step, Attri2Vec, GraphSAGE, Deep Graph Infomax using each of the models - GCN, GAT, APPNP, and Cluster-GCN.

+### Graph clustering methods:
+strongly and weakly connected components, walk trap, edge betweenness, greedy modularity, k-clique, semi-synchronous and asynchronous label propagation

+### Clustering methods:
+Birch, DBSCAN, Affinity Propagation, OPTICS

 ## Installation
 pip install -r requirements.txt --upgrade